openssl-dsa - DSA key processing

 This specifies the output filename to write a key to or standard output by is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output filename should not be the same as the input filename.

 The password source for the input and output file.
 For more information about the format of arg see "Pass Phrase Options" in openssl(1).

 - -aes128, -aes192, -aes256, -aria128, -aria192, -aria256, -camellia128, -camellia192, -camellia256, -des, -des3, -idea

 These options encrypt the private key with the specified cipher before outputting it.
 A pass phrase is prompted for.
 If none of these options is specified the key is written in plain text.
-This means that using the dsa utility to read in an encrypted key with no encryption option can be used to remove the pass phrase from a key, or by setting the encryption options it can be use to add or change the pass phrase.
+This means that this command can be used to remove the pass phrase from a key by not giving any encryption option is given, or to add or change the pass phrase by setting them.
 These options can only be used with PEM format output files.